joe-granick/zettelkasten_2/class/flashcards/Intro to CS Exam 1 Problem 4.md

 #flashcards/intro-to-cs/exam-1
-Q. Assume that x and y are Boolean variables and have been properly initialized.
+Assume that x and y are Boolean variables and have been properly initialized.
 Consider the Boolean expression:
 ```
 (x || y) && x
 ```